 Virtual Inline Mode

-Use virtual inline mode only when inline mode is not possible.
+Note: Use virtual inline mode only when both inline mode and WCCP mode are impractical.
 Do not mix inline and virtual inline modes within the same appliance.
-However, you can mix virtual inline and WCCP (WANOP appliance supported deployment) modes within the same appliance.
+However, you can mix virtual inline and WCCP modes within the same appliance.
 Citrix does not recommend virtual inline mode with routers that do not support health monitoring.

 In virtual inline mode, the router uses policy based routing (PBR) rules to redirect incoming and outgoing WAN traffic to the appliance for acceleration, and the appliance forwards the processed packets back to the router.
 Almost all of the configuration tasks are performed on the router.
 The only thing to be configured on the appliance is the forwarding method, and the default method is recommended.

-Virtual inline deployment requires no rewiring and no downtime, and it provides a solution for asymmetric routing issues faced in a deployment with two or more WAN links.
-It contains no built-in status monitoring or health checking, making troubleshooting difficult.
-Virtual inline is recommended only when inline mode is impractical.
+Like WCCP, Virtual inline deployment requires no rewiring and no downtime, and it provides a solution for asymmetric routing issues faced in a deployment with two or more WAN links.
+Unlike WCCP, it contains no built-in status monitoring or health checking, making troubleshooting difficult.
+WCCP is thus the recommended mode, and virtual inline is recommended only when inline and WCCP modes are both impractical.

 The following figure shows a simple network in which all traffic destined for or received from the remote site is redirected to the appliance.
 In this example, both the local site and remote site use virtual inline mode.